webdriverio/webdriverio/docs/Options.md

 Default: `0` (don't bail; run all tests)

 ### `specFileRetries`
-The number of retry attempts for an entire specfile when it fails as a whole.
+The number of times to retry an entire specfile when it fails as a whole.

 Type: `Number`<br>
 Default: `0`

+### `specFileRetriesDeferred`
+Whether or not retried specfiles should be retried immediately or deferred to the end of the queue.

+Type: `Boolean`<br>
+Default: `true`

 ### `waitforTimeout`
 Default timeout for all `waitFor*` commands.
 (Note the lowercase `f` in the option name.)
 This timeout __only__ affects commands starting with `waitFor*` and their default wait time.